AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Notes on Nonequilibrium Quantum Field Theory  (Draft)

 ## Abstract
 Sources in nonequilibrium quantum field theory are provided following foundational materials in equilibrium statistical mechanics.
-The philosophy of euclidean quantum field theory is assumed: The flucutations of either quantum or thermal orgin are viewed as mathematically equivalent for purposes here.
+The philosophy of euclidean field theory is assumed: Flucutations of either quantum or statistical physical orgin are viewed as mathematically equivalent.
+Physical applications include finite temperature fields including Bose-Einstein condensation, relativistic heavy ion collisions, and cosmology of the early universe.

 ## 1. Statistical Mechanics